No more TDS Stress! Avoid Penalties

 • Brokerage or commission for providing securities to the public.

 The rate of TDS is 5%.
+This rate is proposed to be reduced to 2% with effect from 1st October 2024.
 The rate was 3.75% for transactions from 14 May 2020 until 31 March 2021.
-No surcharge, education cess or SHEC shall be added to the above rates.
+No surcharge, education cess, or SHEC shall be added to the above rates.
 Hence, the tax will be deducted at source at the basic rate.
-The rate of TDS will be 20% in all cases if PAN is NOT quoted by the deductee.
+The rate of TDS will be 20% in all cases if the deductee does not quote PAN.

 • No deduction shall be made under this section in a case where the amount or the aggregate amounts of such income to be credited or paid during the financial year does not exceed INR 15,000